HiRoFa/quickjs_es_runtime/README.md

 quickjs_runtime is a library for quickly getting started with embedding a javascript engine in your rust project.

-**as of 2024 this lib no longer relies on [libquickjs-sys](https://github.com/theduke/quickjs-rs/tree/master/libquickjs-sys) but on out own [hirofa-quickjs-sys](https://github.com/HiRoFa/quickjs-sys) adding flexibility in used quickjs version**
+**as of 2024 this lib no longer relies on [libquickjs-sys](https://github.com/theduke/quickjs-rs/tree/master/libquickjs-sys) but on our own [hirofa-quickjs-sys](https://github.com/HiRoFa/quickjs-sys) adding flexibility in used quickjs version**

 quickjs_runtime runs all javascript action in a single thread using an EventLoop.
 This means you can call javascript safely from several threads by adding tasks to the EventLoop.

 # quickjs or quickjs-ng

-I'm working on supporting both the original quickjs and the quickjs-ng project.
+quickjs_runtime supporta both the original quickjs and the quickjs-ng project.

-You can try out quickjs-ng by adding the dep to quickjs_runtime like this:
+You can try out quickjs-ng by adding the dep to quickjs_runtime like this (use at your own risk as I have not extensively tested it yet):
 ```toml
 quickjs_runtime = {git="https://github.com/HiRoFa/quickjs_es_runtime", features=["console", "setimmediate", "setinterval", "settimeout", "typescript", "quickjs-ng"], default-features=false}
 ```

-Use at your own risk as I have not extensively tested it yet

 # Usage and Features